somaya224/build-a-portfolio-site/README.md

 - CSS

 ## Pictures
-- The hero section background is Photo by Markus Spiske on Unsplash<a href="https://unsplash.com/photos/70Rir5vB96U">here</a>
+- The hero section background is flicker All rights reserved by<a href="https://www.flickr.com/photos/adidas006/6571675827/sizes/l">adi_dahiya</a>

 - Kitten Project picture flicker All rights reserved by <a href="https://www.flickr.com/photos/59165006@N05/11512418355/sizes/l">hubert88</a>